Workshop-Orange/template-drupal8-opensocial-lagoon/README.md

   instead of the one provided by Drupal (`web/vendor/autoload.php`).
 * Modules (packages of type `drupal-module`) will be placed in `web/modules/contrib/`
 * Themes (packages of type `drupal-theme`) will be placed in `web/themes/contrib/`
-* Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
+* Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/` (Open Social ends up in here!)
 * Creates the `web/sites/default/files`-directory.
 * Latest version of drush is installed locally for use at `vendor/bin/drush`.
 * Latest version of [Drupal Console](http://www.drupalconsole.com) is installed locally for use at `vendor/bin/drupal`.
 * The correct scaffolding for your Drupal core version is installed, along with Lagoon-specific scaffolding from our [amazeeio/drupal-integrations](https://github.com/amazeeio/drupal-integrations) project and the `assets/` directory in this repo.
 For more information see [drupal/core-composer-scaffold](https://github.com/drupal/core-composer-scaffold)

-## Updating Drupal Core
+* Open Social is patched so that the social_demo module drush commands are detcted

-Follow the steps below to update your core files.
-Scaffolding is managed by Drupal core.
-See the `assets/` directory for more information.
+## Updating Open Social

-1. Run `composer update drupal/core-recommended drupal/core-dev-pinned --with-dependencies`
+This still needs to be figured out.
+Now accepting PRs.

 ## FAQ